Sourdough Tools and Equipment

 Purchase a sourdough starter:

-- Facebook Marketplace can be a helpful hub to search for local sourdough starters, many for free or a few dollars.
+- Facebook Marketplace can be a helpful hub for searching for local sourdough starters, many of which are available for free or a few dollars.

-- If you are in Massachusetts, I’m often doing sourdough starter workshops at public libraries, where attendees leave with free sourdough starter.
+- If you are in Massachusetts, I often conduct sourdough starter workshops at public libraries, where attendees leave with a free sourdough starter.
 View my events.

 - You can purchase fresh or dried sourdough starter from Cultures for Health here (use the code BRANDON15X for 15% off your order!).

-For sourdough baking at home, a Dutch oven best replicates a steam injection professional oven that bakeries use.
+For sourdough baking at home, a Dutch oven best replicates the steam injection of a professional oven used by bakeries.
 The Dutch oven traps steam as the loaf bakes, resulting in more oven spring and the chances of a sourdough ear.

-Below is my list of the best Dutch ovens for sourdough bread, with pros and cons for each depending on preferences.
+Below is my list of the three best Dutch ovens for sourdough bread, along with the pros and cons for each, taking into account individual preferences and budget.

-Overall, the best dutch oven to bake sourdough bread in is the Lodge Cast Iron Combo Cooker.
-It’s affordable, versatile, and indestructible and will help you get a dark, crispy crust.
+Overall, the best Dutch oven for baking sourdough bread is the Lodge Cast Iron Combo Cooker.
+It’s affordable, versatile, and indestructible, and will help you get a dark, crispy crust.

 👍 Pros: